 Modern consumers don’t make buying decisions blindly.
-They first read through several online reviews, and they know where to find them: On Google, TripAdvisor, Yelp, and Facebook.
+They first read through several online reviews, and they know where to find them: On Google, TripAdvisor, and Facebook.

 In a bright local study done in 2016, 90% of shoppers reported having read at least one online review before deciding to visit a business.